ReactiumCore/Reactium/markdown/plugins.md

 # Plugin API

+Reactium has a number of features that make it a plugable React application framework.
+Instead of monolithically composed applications that can only be maintained by one group of developers, with Reactium, it is possible to compose your application to be extensible with plugin modules.
+The key features of the Reactium Plugin API provided by the Reactium SDK:

+-   Asynchronous Hooks to bind into your application
+-   Dynamic Component Rendering Zones
+-   Front-end runtime caching for improved data loading
+-   Front-end `Pulse` task runner
+-   Component registration for easy externalization
+-   Imperative handle registration for easy communication between components
+-   Helpful SDK features for interacting with the plugable node/express back-end partner of Reactium, `Actinium`.
+-   Internal or UMD plugin module development workflow and registration

+Many of the [SDK's core features](https://atomic-reactor.github.io/reactium-sdk-core/) can be even be used on non-Reactium projects.

+## Component Rendering Zones

-Reactium comes with the built-in concept of **plugins.** Zone are React components that will be rendered automatically through-out your application when you place plugins **zones**.
+Reactium comes with the built-in concept of **zones.** Component zones are just React components themselves.
+Component rendering zones are used to dynamically gather components at runtime designated at that zone, and render them as children.

-Zone are a helpful pattern for when you do not want to hard-code the composition of your component, often because you can't or shouldn't update the parent component manually, or you want to provide dynamic composition (not just data).
+Zones are a helpful pattern for when you do not want to hard-code the composition of your application, often because you can't or shouldn't update each large component manually, or you want to provide dynamic composition (not just data).

+### Scenario

 For example, I have an admin UI that specifies a generic layout with a **navigation** zone, a **footer** zone, a content **zone**, and a **sidebar** zone.